taxkiss/project1/readme.txt

-I Have A Dream.this is a grade centry,
+I Have A Dream.this is a grade centry,we are so luckly.